re621/re621/README.md

 ## Building the Script

-The script is build with webpack.
+The script is built with webpack.

 * Start by cloning the repo as normal
 * Run `npm i` to install dependencies